kwsportracing/site/docs/dates.md

 **IF WE DO NOT RECEIVE YOUR PAYMENT 1 WEEK PRIOR TO EVENT, YOUR RESERVATION IS AUTOMATICALLY CANCELLED**

-### Cancellation/Transfer Policy

-If you need to cancel/transfer a date you've pre-registered for, send us an email (kwsportracing@gmail.com).
-You can do this up to 1 week prior to the event for a full refund or transfer.
-After this, there will be no refunds/transfers provided.

-### Rain Policy

-Under review for 2022

 *Book early!
 Registration is capped.*